 Execution Model

-RockGlobal operates an agency-style execution model.
-Orders are executed based on available market pricing and prevailing liquidity at the time of execution.
-Execution outcomes are determined by market conditions rather than broker discretion.
+RockGlobal operates within a market-based execution environment.
+Orders are processed using available market pricing and liquidity at the time of execution.
+Outcomes are influenced by real-time market conditions, including volatility, liquidity, and order characteristics, rather than any fixed or pre-determined pricing model.

 How Execution Works